 Lone Star is a very small city located in the state of Texas.
 With a population of 1,401 people and just one neighborhood, Lone Star is the 747th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Lone Star is generally considered to be a blue-collar town.
-37.36% of the Lone Star workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lone Star is a blue-collar town, with 37.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lone Star is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lone Star who work in sales jobs (14.11%), food service (12.40%), and office and administrative support (10.23%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lone Star has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lone Star has few renters and college students.
 But the biggest reason it is quieter in Lone Star than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lone Star may be for you.

-Lone Star is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Lone Star does not have a public transit system used by locals to get to and from work.

 In Lone Star, just 6.34% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.